Do you know how to avoid slippage? Do you even know what slippage in the stock market is?

 We also experience slippage when large orders get placed without enough buyers at the table interested in buying the asset.

-Make sure to take our free stock investing courses to learn how to safely trade to stock market and learn how to avoid slippage.
+Make sure to take our free online trading courses to learn how to safely trade to stock market and learn how to avoid slippage.